iifeoluwa/SwipeChallenge/README.md

 This repositoy contains files which holds code snippets that are submissions for the Stutern Swipe Challenge.

 These snippets can be used individually or included in files where they are needed.
-Please take note of variable names and pay attention the comments which have been included for easy understanding of the codes.
+Please take note of variable names and pay attention to the comments which have been included for easy understanding of the codes.

 Also remember to use the right parameters and adhere to the arguments structure while calling functions and when using objects.